 At any given moment, there are thousands of thunderstorms occurring worldwide.
 Most of these storms are beneficial. bringing needed rainfall.
-A small percentage of the storms become severe. producina large hail-1 inch in diameter or larger-strong wind gusts of areater.
-58 mph or tornadoes.
+A small percentage of the storms become severe. producina large hail-1 inch in diameter or larger-strong wind gusts of 58 mph or areater. or tornadoes.